IriLrnr/EvIBM/DETAILED.md

 Those structures are explained in the sections bellow.

 ### Randomness <a name="random"></a>
 To keep the model neutral, we need to use randomness to choose some values.
-To do that, we are using the c random number generator, rand().
+To do that, we are using the c pseudo-random number generator, rand().
 Beggining from one specific value, rand() returns the same "random numbers" in the same order.
-So, to test the model, we can seed a fixed value.
+So, to test the model, we can seed a fixed value.(_Maybe it would be better using a more powerfull random number generator_)
 ```c
 //in main, fixed seed
 srand (1);